-Recent usage of the term ``Metaverse'' involves a broad vision of the future of immersive reality.
-While exact definitions vary, the broad futuristic visions include a connected and integrated usage of VR that spans many aspects of our daily life, superseding the use of the Internet globally today.
-The privacy concerns introduced by such a deeply connected and immersive VR are yet to be realized, but the long-term implications of capturing eye-tracking data of users in such environments are a critical line of future research.
-While unexplored in current VR platforms that include functionalities akin to a `Metaverse,' an example of potential privacy concerns for the future is captured by Tadayoshi Kohno's short story ``The Schuhmacher''~\cite{kohno2022schuhmacher}.
-The story represents a fictional reality where persistent tracking of behavior, for the purpose of advertising to customers, is a two-way street that both benefits a shopkeeper's business and has negative impacts on his relationship and social status within his town.
+Recent use of the term ``Metaverse'' involves a broad vision of the future of immersive reality.
+While exact definitions vary, the broad futuristic visions include a connected and integrated usage of VR that spans many aspects of our daily lives, superseding the use of the Internet today.
+The privacy concerns introduced by such deeply connected and immersive VR are yet to be realized, but the long-term implications of capturing eye-tracking data of users in such environments are a critical line of future research.
+While unexplored in current VR platforms that include functionalities akin to a Metaverse, an example of potential privacy concerns for the future is captured by the short story ``The Schuhmacher''~\cite{kohno2022schuhmacher}.
+The story represents a fictional reality where persistent behavior tracking for advertising to customers is a two-way street that both benefits a shopkeeper's business and has negative impacts on his relationship and social status within his town.
 Privacy concerns due to eye tracking on a societal scale are largely unexplored.
-To further establish the privacy risks that arise from eye tracking in naturalistic real-world scenarios, eye-tracking datasets such as the Virtual Experiences Database\footnote{\url{http://visualexperiencedatabase.org/}, Last access 01/19/2023.} can be explored.
-Such databases capture large-scale gaze data from typical daily activities, as opposed to prescribed experimental tasks that comprise the vast majority of research datasets.
-Characterizing how frequently privacy-sensitive scenarios arise due to eye tracking, and the magnitude of the privacy risk from the perspective of users can lead to an initial understanding of how to anticipate long-term risks introduced by an eye-tracked ``Metaverse''.
+To further establish the privacy risks associated with eye tracking in naturalistic, real-world scenarios, eye-tracking datasets such as the Visual Experience Database~\cite{visualexperiencedatabase} can be examined.
+Such databases capture large-scale gaze data from typical daily activities, as opposed to experimental tasks that comprise the vast majority of research datasets.
+Characterizing how frequently privacy-sensitive scenarios arise due to eye tracking, and the magnitude of the privacy risk from the users' perspective, can lead to an understanding of how to anticipate long-term risks of the eye-tracked Metaverse.